Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Modern reception desk with a tablet for digital visitor sign-in.

 Use this checklist as a foundation for your internal request, budget memo, or presentation.
-The more specifically you fill this in, the faster facility, IT, security, and finance can work toward the same conclusions.

 • What problems are we solving (time loss, security, regulatory compliance, visitor experience)?